THEME PARK HALL OF SHAME

 Dip

-Parks like Magic Kingdom have many low-tier rides (Barnstormer, Tomorrowland Speedway) whose 5–10 min waits drag the park average down, making the park look less crowded than it feels on the rides that matter.
-Filtering to Tier 1 headliners only reveals the true experience.
+We call this The Tier 1 Trap.
+Parks like Magic Kingdom have many low-tier rides (Barnstormer, Tomorrowland Speedway) whose 5 to 10 minute waits drag the park average down, making the park look less crowded than it feels on the rides that matter.
+The rides people plan their days around are the ones that matter for crowd strategy.
+Filtering to Tier 1 headliners only reveals the true competitive experience, and the gap is striking.

 1 Tier 1 = Flagship rides (Space Mountain, Hagrid's, Velocicoaster…)